TosbackCgusBridge-Bot/CGUs-versions/Motorola/Privacy Policy.md

 **What choices do I have?**

-*   If you do not want to receive e-mail, direct mail or targeted advertisements regarding our products and services, simply tell us when you provide your personal information or by following the directions on our web sites to remove your name from our mailing list(s).
+*   If you do not want to receive e-mail, direct mail or targeted advertisements regarding our products and services, simply tell us when you provide your personal information or by following the directions on our web sites and within this privacy statement to remove your name from our mailing list(s) and those of third party advertising services used by Motorola.
 *   You have the right to access (review, correct, amend or delete) your personal information by contacting Motorola.
 *   If you have established a "user profile" on a Motorola web site, you may change the information you provided by visiting that portion of the web site and resubmitting your information.